-You will be asked about you or your child’s symptoms and medical history.
+You will be asked about you or your child’s symptoms and health history.
 A physical exam will be done.
 Your doctor may refer you to a specialist.

-Bodily fluids may need to be tested.
+Tests may be done to look for signs of infection.
 This can be done with:

-Images may be taken of your bodily structures.
+Images of the area may be taken.
 This can be done with:

-Fluid may be removed from the joint to reduce the likelihood of joint damage.
-This may be done either by placing a needle in the joint or through surgery.
+Fluid may be removed to ease pressure in the joint.
+This may be done with a needle or through surgery.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Septic arthritis.
 Patient UK website.
 Available at: http://patient.info/health/septic-arthritis-leaflet.
 Accessed September 25, 2020.

 Septic arthritis in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/septic-arthritis-in-adults.
 Accessed September 25, 2020.